pts/portable-tetex/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 portable-tetex is a software distribution of teTeX for i386 Linux.
-It aims to work conveniently on any Linux released between 1999 and 2019 and beyond. teTeX is distrubution of TeX (including latex, dvips, pdflatex, mpost etc.) for Unix systems by Thomas Esser, with 6 major releases between 1994 and 2005, and officially retired and unsupported since then. portable-tetex brings the old teTeX binaries (from version 1.0.7 in 2000) back to life. portable-tetex is useful for compiling old .tex documents reliably, to reproduce the original output files (.dvi, .ps and .pdf).
-For writing new documents, modern, up-to-date TeX distributions (e.g TeX Live) are recommended instead.
+It aims to work conveniently on any Linux released between 1999 and 2019 and beyond. teTeX is distribution of TeX (including latex, dvips, pdflatex, mpost etc.) for Unix systems by Thomas Esser, with 6 major releases between 1994 and 2005, and officially retired and unsupported since then. portable-tetex brings the old teTeX binaries (from version 1.0.7 in 2000) back to life. portable-tetex is useful for compiling old .tex documents reliably, to reproduce the original output files (.dvi, .ps and .pdf).
+For writing new documents, modern, up-to-date TeX distributions (e.g. TeX Live) are recommended instead.

 portable-tetex was started by pts@fazekas.hu on 2018-07-23.